Vincent-Therrien/stelaro/demonstrations/command_line.md

 ```

 If you execute the previous command again, the program will notice that the taxonomy is already
-installed and will not download it again.
-To download the taxonomy regardless, you can add the
+installed and will not download it another time.
+To download the taxonomy regardless, you can add
-`--force` option.
+the `--force` option.